avatao/blog.avatao.com/_posts/2018-8-28-Are-you-ready-to-be-cloud-native-and-secure.md

 While cloud providers give handy tools to make automated backups of cloud native resources, it's worth digging into the details a little bit more.
 First and foremost, backups should be handled with the same security mindset as the corresponding live data.
 We have to encrypt and sign the backups of sensitive data (e.g., secrets, keys) on the client side.
 While encryption guarantees confidentiality, signing is a proof that the backup was created by us and wasn't modified.
 Always make sure to test the automatic restoration process before using a solution in your production system.

-For non-cloud native resources, it's worth checking [Borg](https://borgbackup.readthedocs.io/en/stable/index.html)  or [tarsnap](https://www.tarsnap.com/) backups tools.
+For non-cloud native resources, it's worth checking [Borg](https://borgbackup.readthedocs.io/en/stable/index.html)  or [tarsnap](https://www.tarsnap.com/).

 ### Logging and monitoring